Glaiza de Castro: Career resurgence (2009–present)

-Music
+Music career

 De Castro has released four albums so far.
 Her debut album, Magbalik Ka, was released in 2001 under XAX Music Entertainment.
 It contains six tracks described by the record label as "catchy bubblegum pop tunes."

-In 2006, she released a second album, the self-titled Glaiza, under Dyna Records, which was officially launched in 2008.
-The latter album, described by de Castro herself as "more defined" compared to her first album, comprises pop and R&B songs and contains original content except for three tracks: a cover of Joey Albert's song "How Can I Make You See," as well as a Tagalog version (titled "Paano") and an English version of Dingdong Avanzado's "Basta't Kasama Kita" (titled "As Long As I Am With You").
+In 2006, she released her second album, the self-titled Glaiza, under Dyna Records, which was officially launched in 2008.
+The eleven-track album, in production from December 2005, was described by de Castro herself as "more defined" compared to her first album, comprises pop and R&B songs and contains original content except for three tracks: a cover of Joey Albert's song "How Can I Make You See", a Tagalog version titled "Paano" and an English version of Dingdong Avanzado's "Basta't Kasama Kita", titled "As Long As I Am With You".
 When asked why it took her five years to release a second album, de Castro explained that after the first album's completion, she did not renew her contract with the record company and instead focused on her television career.

-In 2015, de Castro launched her third album, the mainly self-produced Synthesis.
-She did mall shows to promote this album.
-It was her most successful album so far.

-In 2017, de Castro released her fourth album, Magandang Simulain, under PolyEast Records and held a concert at the Music Museum in San Juan, Metro Manila, to promote it.

-De Castro received critical acclaim for her in-character covers of the Asin songs "Himig ng Pag-Ibig" and "Pagbabalik" when she played anti-dictatorship activist Cecilia Flores-Oebanda in the 2018 film Liway.
-Moviegoers were described as emotional during film screenings and often clapped after being moved by de Castro's acting and singing performance.